Hi,

 Of course, this uncertainty does not mean we have to sit on our hands.
 That’s what I find admirable about epidemiologists: their profession consists of grappling with uncertain data, making sure to strike the right balance between alertness and wait and see.

-If you want to know more about the statistical models that are used, I can highly recommend (it’s from 14 February, so it doesn’t take into account the latest developments).
+If you want to know more about the statistical models that are used, I can highly recommend this piece (it’s from 14 February, so it doesn’t take into account the latest developments).
 It deals with the variables that are included, and an alternative that is better but also costs more computing power.

 Do you have any reading tips on corona counting?
 Don’t hesitate to share them.